Brain (computer virus): Description

 BLOCK ALLAMA IQBAL TOWN LAHORE-PAKISTAN PHONE: 430791,443248,280530.
 Beware of this VIRUS....
 Contact us for vaccination...

-This program was originally used to track a heart monitoring program for the IBM PC, and people were distributing illicit copies of the disks.
-This tracking program was supposed to stop and track illegal copies of the disk, however the program also sometimes used the last five kilobytes on an Apple floppy, making additional saves to the disk by other programs impossible.
+This software was originally used to track a heart monitoring application for the IBM PC, and people were distributing illicit copies of the disks.
+This tracking tool was supposed to stop and track illegal copies of the media, however the program also sometimes used the last five kilobytes on an Apple floppy, making additional saves to the disk by other programs impossible.

 Author response

 When the brothers began to receive a large number of phone calls from people in the United Kingdom, the United States, and elsewhere, demanding that they disinfect their machines, they were stunned and tried to explain to the outraged callers that their motivation had not been malicious.
 Their phone lines were overloaded.
 The brothers, with another brother, Shahid Farooq Alvi, continued business in Pakistan, as Brain NET Internet service providers with a company called Brain Telecommunication Limited.

-In 2011, 25 years after Brain was released, Mikko Hyppönen of F-Secure went to Pakistan to interview Amjad for a documentary.
-Being inspired by this documentary and its widespread popularity, a group of Pakistani bloggers interviewed Amjad, under the banner of Bloggerine.
+In 2011, 25 years after Brain was released, Mikko Hyppönen of F-Secure went to Pakistan to interview Amjad and Basit for a documentary.
+Being inspired by this documentary and its widespread popularity, a group of Pakistani bloggers interviewed Amjad and Basit, under the banner of Bloggerine.